All Night (TV series)

-All Night is an American teen comedy streaming television series created by Jason Ubaldi that premiered on May 11, 2018, on Hulu.
+All Night is an American teen comedy television series created by Jason Ubaldi that premiered on May 11, 2018, on Hulu.
 The series stars a large ensemble of actors including Chris Avila, Brec Bassinger, Chanel Celaya, Ty Doran, Teala Dunn, Allie Grant, Caleb Ray Gallegos, and Eva Gutowski.
 The series is executive produced by Ubaldi, Brian Dannelly, Shelley Zimmerman, Jordan Levin, Brett Bouttier, and Joe Davola.

 Premise

 All Night takes place on "an overnight, lock-in graduation party in which a group of new grads will do whatever it takes to make their remaining high school dreams come true.
 A night filled with sex, drugs, and other illegal paraphernalia."